ledgerium-io/ledgeriumsetup/README.md

 ```
 This script prompts user for 2 parameters, type of mode (full/addon) and domain name, creates a docker-compose file and brings up the cointainers

-## Cleanup ledgerium node
+## Cleanup Ledgerium Node
 ```
 ./ledgerium_cleanup.sh <backup folder path>
 ```
-This script takes back up of folder ledgeriumtools/output to the supplied backup path  and relaunch all the docker containers to restart the node afresh.
+This script takes back up of folder ledgeriumtools/output to the supplied **backup path**  and relaunch all the docker containers to restart the node afresh.
 This script should only be used if ledgerium node needs to be resetup again.
 It is useful when there are issues in the node synching.